pramnora/bash/README.md

 rmdir directoryName - removes the folder directory
 touch fileName - creates a text file
 rm fileName - removes the text file
+cat fileName - shows the file text on the terminal screen without running the program
+nano fileName - opens the file for further editing inside of Nano text editor/[CTRL]+[X] to exit
+vi fileName - opens the file for further editing inside of Vim text editor[:i] - insert mode/[:quit] to exit